SpaceX Dragon 2: Crewed flights

-Dragon is useful to both commercial and government customers.
-SpaceX and Bigelow Aerospace were working together to support round-trip transport of commercial passengers to low Earth orbit (LEO) destinations, but the plan was canceled.
-Instead Axiom launches commercial astronauts to the Space Station and intends to eventually launch to their own private space station.
-NASA flights to the ISS will only have four astronauts, with the added payload mass and volume used to carry pressurized cargo.
+Crew Dragon is used by both commercial and government customers.
+Axiom Space launches commercial astronauts to the ISS and intends to eventually launch to their own private space station.
+NASA flights to the ISS have four astronauts, with the added payload mass and volume used to carry pressurized cargo.

-On 16 September 2014, NASA announced that SpaceX and Boeing had been selected to provide crew transportation to the ISS.
-SpaceX will receive US$2.6 billion under this contract.
-Dragon was the less expensive proposal, but NASA's William H. Gerstenmaier considered the CST-100 proposal the stronger of the two.
-However, Crew Dragon's first operational flight, SpaceX Crew-1, was on 16 November 2020 after several test flights while the CST-100 suffered several problems and delays, with its first operational flight slipped to no earlier than April 2023.
+On September 16, 2014, NASA announced that SpaceX and Boeing had been selected to provide crew transportation to the ISS.
+SpaceX was to receive up to US$2.6 billion under this contract to provide development test flights and up to six operational flights.
+Dragon was the less expensive proposal, but NASA's William H. Gerstenmaier considered the Boeing Starliner proposal the stronger of the two.
+However, Crew Dragon's first operational flight, SpaceX Crew-1, was on November 16, 2020, after several test flights, while Starliner suffered multiple problems and delays, with its first operational flight slipping to no earlier than 2026.

 In a departure from the prior NASA practice, where construction contracts with commercial firms led to direct NASA operation of the spacecraft, NASA is purchasing space transport services from SpaceX, including construction, launch, and operation of the Dragon 2.

-In August 2018, NASA and SpaceX agreed on the loading procedures for propellants, vehicle fluids and crew.
-High-pressure helium will be loaded first, followed by the passengers approximately two hours prior to scheduled launch; the ground crew will then depart the launch pad and move to a safe distance.
-The launch escape system will be activated approximately 40 minutes prior to launch, with propellant loading commencing several minutes later.
+NASA approved a new propellant loading procedure due to the Falcon 9 rocket's novel use of superchilled propellants.
+Unlike earlier NASA spacecraft, such as the Saturn V and Space Shuttle—where propellants were fully loaded hours before launch and before astronauts boarded—on the Falcon 9, propellants are loaded just before launch to keep the liquid oxygen near -340 F and the kerosene near 20 F. Propellant loading begins approximately 40 minutes before liftoff, with the launch escape system active to ensure the crew can be safely pulled away from the rocket in the event of an emergency during fuel loading.

-The first automated test mission launched to the International Space Station (ISS) on 2 March 2019.
-After schedule slips, the first crewed flight launched on 30 May 2020 with the launch of the Demo-2 mission.
+The first uncrewed test mission, Demo-1, launched to the International Space Station (ISS) on March 2, 2019.
+After schedule slips, the first crewed flight, Demo-2, launched on May 30, 2020.

-In June 2019, Bigelow Space Operations announced it had reserved with SpaceX up to four missions of four passengers each to ISS as early as 2020 and planned to sell them for around US$52 million per seat.
-These plans were canceled by September 2019.

-On 18 February 2020, building on development for NASA's Commercial Crew Program, Space Adventures announced an agreement with SpaceX to fly up to four paying customers on a standalone mission aboard a Crew Dragon spacecraft in late 2021 or 2022 that could reach an altitude two-to-three times higher than the International Space Station.
-However, by October 2021 the contract had expired, but a similar mission Polaris Dawn will be flown on which the first private spacewalk shall be conducted.